Sacramento River Cats: History

 Following the 1999 season, the Pacific Coast League's Vancouver Canadians were purchased by a group led by Art Savage, moved south to West Sacramento, and renamed the River Cats for the 2000 season.
 Savage was the majority owner of the team until his death at age 58 in November 2009.
 His widow, Susan Savage, became majority owner after her husband's death.

 In 2016, Mike Piazza became the first and only former River Cats player to be inducted into the Baseball Hall of Fame, after earning an 83% vote by the committee.
 Piazza played three games in Sacramento as part of a 2007 rehab assignment before rejoining the Oakland Athletics.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the River Cats were organized into the Triple-A West.
 They also entered into a new 10-year Professional Development License agreement to remain the Triple-A affiliate of the San Francisco Giants through 2030.
 Sacramento ended the season in fourth place in the Western Division with a 52–65 record.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Sacramento finished the tournament tied for 20th place with a 4–6 record.
 In 2022, the Triple-A West became known as the Pacific Coast League, the name historically used by the regional circuit prior to the 2021 reorganization.

 In August 2022, owner Susan Savage sold a majority interest in the team to the Sacramento Kings.

+In April 2024, it was announced that the major-league Oakland Athletics will be moving to Sacramento to play their home games at Sutter Health Park in 2025 and remain there until 2027 before officially moving their franchise to Las Vegas.
+The River Cats announced that, tentatively, they will remain as well, playing at Sutter Health Park on days when the Athletics are not playing there.

 Season-by-season records

 Attendance

-After arriving at Raley Field, the River Cats led minor leagues in attendance during each of its first nine seasons.
+After arriving at Raley Field in 2000, the River Cats led minor leagues in attendance for nine straight seasons.

 In 2015, the team drew 672,354 fans in 72 home games, leading the minor league in total attendance.
 In 2015, they also drew the second highest attendance per game in the minors with an average of 9,338 fans per game.

-In 2017, the team drew 562,237 fans in 70 home games, placing them third in overall attendance for the Pacific Coast League for the season.
-In 2018, the River Cats drew their lowest attendance since arriving at Raley Field with 538,785 fans attending 70 home games.
-While this was the team's lowest attendance since arriving in West Sacramento, it was strong enough to place them fifth in attendance for the Pacific Coast League for the 2018 season.
+For the 2017 season, the team drew 562,237 fans in 70 home games, placing them third in overall attendance for the Pacific Coast League.